+'''

-saving a vector of the failure times for convenience mort_day=trout\$days
+saving a vector of the failure times for convenience

+mort_day=trout$days

+'''

 Next, we illustrate the consequences of failing to properly address censored observations.
 First, treating the censored observations as actual failure times ignores the fact that these subjects could have survived longer and artificially lowers the height of survival function.
 That is, it indicates a more intense mortality process than is appropriate.
 The second option of simply omitting the censored fish causes the survival function to drop even more abruptly.
 We illustrate these two incorrect approaches in the left and middle plots below.
-The plot on the right shows a survival function s(t) do not extend to 0 in the right plot.
+The plot on the right shows a survival function where the censoring is handled correctly; note that the estimated survival functions s(t) do not extend to 0 in the right plot.